Policy Agenda

 The ongoing opioid crisis in the U.S. has led to a growing realization that current pain management strategies have to change.
 Prescription opioids – which mask, rather than treat the underlying cause of pain – have contributed to widespread opioid misuse and addiction in communities throughout the U.S.

 In order to help combat opioid misuse, it is necessary to adopt new approaches to pain management.
 Physical therapy is a clinically proven, cost-effective pain management alternative that should be leveraged earlier and more often to prevent opioid misuse and addiction.
+According to The Moran Company, Medicare beneficiaries who received physical therapy after a fall were 39% less likely to use opioids in the six months following the fall.

 Promoting access to physical therapy is critical because, unlike, prescription opioids, PT prevents and treats the underlying cause of pain.
 Research shows the efficacy of physical therapist interventions in preventing, minimizing, and, in some cases, eliminating pain.